2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Full Communication & Journalism at University of Missouri - St Louis Report

-Drake University came in at #14 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the city of Des Moines, Drake is a private not-for-profit college with a small student population.
+Drake University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #14 on the list.
+Located in the midsize city of Des Moines, Drake is a private not-for-profit school with a small student population.

 Women make up 72% of the communication and journalism majors at the school.